siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-an-aws-ec2-instance.md

 ---
-title: "How to Register an AWS EC2 Instance"
+title: "Register an AWS EC2 Instance"
 description: "A guide on how to register an AWS EC2 instance with Omni."
 date: 2022-10-29T15:35:30-07:00
 draft: false